asugarek/asugarek/README.md

 <h3 align="center">A passionate data nerd living in Pittsburgh, PA.</h3>

-- 🔭 I’m currently working on [Google Shopping].
-Check out this <a href="https://hawksem.com/blog/the-evolution-of-google-shopping/">article <a> about it.

-- 🌱 I’m currently pursing **a master's in data science.**

 - 👨‍💻 All of my projects are available at [https://asugarek.github.io/#](https://asugarek.github.io/#).

 - 📫 How to reach me **a.sugarek@gmail.com**